 - Must have met the minimum training standards established by the Iowa Law Enforcement Academy.

-For tax year 2014, the tax credit equals $100 if the volunteer serves for the entire calendar year 2014.
+The tax credit equals $100 if the volunteer serves for the entire calendar year.
 If the volunteer does not serve the entire year, the $100 credit will be prorated based on the number of months that the volunteer served.
 If the volunteer served for a portion of a month, that will be considered as an entire month.
 The table below provides the qualifying amount of tax credit by months of service for the year.

 If an individual serves in more than one position as a volunteer firefighter, volunteer EMS personnel, and reserve peace officer, the credit can only be claimed for one volunteer position.
 One credit can be claimed on the IA 1040.